fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 **Using the provided NEMeSIS.yml file**

-On the command line (or the AnacondaPrompt in case Anaconda was not added to your PATH during installation) in your pc, run the following 2 code lines (one at a time):
+On the command line (or the Anaconda Prompt in case Anaconda was not added to your PATH during installation) in your pc, run the following 2 code lines (one at a time):

 - conda env create -f NEMeSIS.yml
 - python -m ipykernel install --user --name=NEMeSIS_env